-Figure S3 shows the relative change in occurrence and aggregate annual losses in the 2- and 4-degree warming scenarios, relative to the historical baseline.
-Frequent events (having return periods between 1 and 2 years) are the most impacted, with an increase in insured losses up to 15% in the 2-degree warming scenario and 25% in the 4-degree warming scenario.
-The loss increase is smaller, in the range of 5% to 10%, for the less frequent events with return periods larger then 50 years.
+Figure S3 shows the potential changes in aggregate annual losses in the 2- and 4-degree warming scenarios, relative to the historical baseline.
+High-frequency, low-severity events (having return periods between 2 and 3 years) are the most impacted, with an increase in insured losses up to 18% in the 2-degree warming scenario and 25% in the 4-degree warming scenario.
+The loss increase is smaller, in the range of 5% to 10%, for the less frequent, more severe events with return periods larger then 50 years.

-Table S1 summarizes the key parameters of the stochastic sampling methodology (average proportion of CAT4-5 and change in precipitation-driven insured losses) and the corresponding key loss statistics, for the historical baseline and the two climate change scenarios.
+Table S1 summarizes the input parameters required for the stochastic sampling methodology, namely average proportion of CAT4-5 and change in precipitation-driven insured losses, and the key results of our study.